 Examples of Consumer Packaged Goods

 You can find examples of CPG brands and companies everywhere.
 A lot of people worldwide purchase drinks from Coca-Cola, home and personal care goods from Procter & Gamble, and foods from Unilever.
-Yet, most likely you are more familiar with their brands.
+However, you are probably more familiar with their brands.
 They include Ariel, Downy, and Cheer for fabric care from Procter & Gamble.
 Unilever offers ice cream from Breyers, tea from Lipton, and beauty products from Pond’s.

-To conclude, you can encounter consumer packaged goods every day on the shelves of stores.
+To conclude, you can encounter consumer packaged goods every day on any store shelves.
 Companies that offer such products are involved in the development, manufacturing, and marketing stages.